rhyslwells/Data-Archive/content/standardised/Distributed Computing.md

 #### Cloud-Native Computing

 - **Cloud platforms** (e.g., AWS, Google Cloud, Azure) have made distributed computing accessible through services like **Amazon EMR** and **Google Dataproc**.
 These services simplify the deployment and management of distributed applications.
-- [[Kubernetes]] has become the standard for orchestrating distributed applications, managing containers and ensuring high availability across clusters.
+- [[kubernetes]] has become the standard for orchestrating distributed applications, managing containers and ensuring high availability across clusters.

 #### Trends and Challenges